Wisconsin State Law Library

 3. Defendant’s Knowledge of Incapacity: The defendant must have had actual knowledge that the victim was incapable of giving consent due to the intoxicant.

-4. Defendant’s Purpose: The defendant must have acted with the purpose of having sexual contact or intercourse with the victim while the victim was incapable of giving consent.
+4. Defendant’s Purpose: The defendant must have acted with the purpose of having sexual intercourse with the victim while the victim was incapable of giving consent.

 Jury Instruction

-§ 940.225(2)(d) Second degree sexual assault: sexual contact or intercourse with a person the defendant knows is unconscious
+§ 940.225(2)(d) Second degree sexual assault: sexual contact with a person the defendant knows is unconscious

 Summary

-To be guilty of this offense, the prosecution must prove that the defendant had sexual contact or sexual intercourse with a person who was unconscious, and that the defendant knew the person was unconscious at the time of the sexual activity.
+To be guilty of this offense, the prosecution must prove that the defendant had sexual contact with a person who was unconscious, and that the defendant knew the person was unconscious at the time of the sexual contact.

 Elements of the Offense

-2. Victim’s Unconsciousness: The victim must have been unconscious at the time of the sexual contact or intercourse.
+3. Victim’s Unconsciousness: The victim must have been unconscious at the time of the sexual contact.

-3. Defendant’s Knowledge of Unconsciousness: The defendant must have known that the victim was unconscious at the time of the sexual contact or intercourse.
+4. Defendant’s Knowledge of Unconsciousness: The defendant must have known that the victim was unconscious at the time of the sexual contact.

 Jury Instruction